Confidence intervals for the random forest generalization error: Simulated data and coverage

 \section{Simulated data and coverage}

-In this section we investigate the effective coverage of the proposed confidence interval for the generalization error $\gamma_n$ using simulated regression and classification datasets.
+In this section we investigate the effective coverage of the proposed confidence intervals for the generalization error $\gamma_n$ using simulated regression and classification datasets.

-The general Monte Carlo simulation procedure goes as follows: 1) A training sample of size $n$ is simulated; 2) The random forest $\hat{\psi}_n$ is grown from the training sample; 3) The augmented training sample $\mathcal{A}_n$ is constructed; 4) A confidence interval for $\gamma_n$ with nominal level $1-\alpha$ is obtained from $\mathcal{A}_n$, as described in the previous section; 5) A very large test sample of size $n_\text{tst}$ is simulated; 6) The true generalization error $\gamma_n$ is approximated using the predictions of $\hat{\psi}_n$ for the test sample; 7) The whole procedure is replicated $N$ times, and the fraction of replications in which $\gamma_n$ stays inside the corresponding confidence interval gives us an approximation of the effective coverage.
-We also record the average over the Monte Carlo replications of the computed confidence intervals widths.
+The general Monte Carlo simulation procedure goes as follows.
+A training sample of size $n$ is simulated, from which a random forest $\hat{\psi}_n$ is grown.
+The augmented training sample $\mathscr{A}_n$ is a direct byproduct of the training procedure used to grow $\hat{\psi}_n$.
+A confidence interval for $\gamma_n$ with nominal level $1-\alpha$ is obtained from $\mathscr{A}_n$ as described in Algorithm \ref{alg:ci}.
+A very large test sample of size $n_\text{tst}$ is simulated from which a test error is computed using the predictions made by $\hat{\psi}_n$.
+The whole procedure is replicated $N$ times, and the fraction of replications in which the test errors stay inside the corresponding confidence interval gives us an approximation of the effective coverage.
+We also record the average over Monte Carlo replications of the computed confidence intervals widths.